RDN Budget Talks

 • You can read the financial planning documents, to see what has been budgeted for your area, where the money comes from and what services you get.

 • Have a question?
-Register and ask us below and our staff will provide an answer.
+Register and ask us by clicking on the Q&A button below and our staff will provide an answer.
 All questions and answers can be seen by all that view this project page.

 • Check out our videos sharing information about who the RDN is and how regional budgeting works.